BitcoinDesign/Guide/guide/designing-products/common-user-flows.md

    layout = "float-left"
 %}

-Equivalent to creating an invoice, requesting bitcoin involves entering information about this specific transaction and forwarding it to the payer.
-Overall, there is less complexity involved in this process than sending, but there are a few things for designers to consider.
+Equivalent to creating an invoice, requesting bitcoin involves entering information about this specific transaction and sharing it with the payer.
 </div>

 <div class="image-gallery">